ruibeep/publicdomain-app/README.md

-## Next.js App Router Course - Starter
+## Public Domain App

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+The app is an opportunity to learn Next.js by following the App Router Course.
+The app automatically promotes the public domain library on several social media networks.

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.